jasonsbarr/how-to-think-like-a-programmer/manuscript/01-introduction.md

 To compute means to calculate.
 It's usually associated with numbers, although modern computers can map numbers onto text, images, and many other kinds of data.
 It's all numbers at the most basic level, though.

 Computers only process numbers in their CPU (Central Processing Unit).

-They both store numeric data in hardware registers and read them directly from memory.
-We abstract away those bare metal-level processes by using programming languages that are broken down into code in a machine language the CPU can understand, which consists only of binary numbers (0s and 1s).
+We abstract away those bare metal-level processes by writing programs that are broken down into code in a machine language the CPU can understand.
+Machine code consists only of binary numbers (0s and 1s).
 Breaking higher-level code down into binary machine code is known as compiling.
-Everything we do with computers depends on these binary numbers and how the CPU handles them.

 The machine code contains instructions that tell the CPU what to do, what data to use, and how to produce the result of the program.